Westfalia – Company history

 2010 - today: 2011 Westfalia is taken over by the Rapido Group.
 In the following years, the consistent market and customer orientation is reflected in the development of the product portfolio with models such as the Amundsen, the Columbus, the Jules Verne and the Kepler.
 Club Joker and Club Joker City on the VW T5 continued the successful history of VW conversions.
 In 2017 the new Westfalia location in Gotha will be put into operation.
 At the dealer conference 2017 the company presents the new Sven Hedin based on the VW Crafter.

-At the Caravan Salon 2019, Westfalia will present the study of the new Big Nugget developed by Westfalia for the Cologne-based company at the Ford stand.
-The 555,555th Westfalia motorhome, a Marco Polo, will roll off the production line this summer.
-In autumn of the year, Westfalia celebrated its 175th anniversary in Wiedenbrück.
+At the Caravan Salon 2019, Westfalia showed the study of the new Big Nugget developed by Westfalia for the Cologne-based company at the Ford stand.
+The 555,555th Westfalia motorhome, a Marco Polo, rolls off the production line in the summer.
+In autumn of this year Westfalia celebrated its 175th anniversary in Wiedenbrück.